-For prevention of postoperative atrial fibrillation following CABG, many sources recommend that betablocker therapy be initiated (or resumed) as soon as reasonably possible following surgery [147; 149].
+For prevention of postoperative atrial fibrillation following CABG, many sources recommend that beta-blocker therapy be initiated (or resumed) as soon as reasonably possible following surgery [156; 158].
+Use of a beta blocker to prevent the development of atrial fibrillation following cardiac surgery is a class I recommendation in AHA/ACC/HRS guidelines [28].
 Prophylactic use of other antiarrhythmic agents has not been recommended.
-Use of digoxin has been found to have little effect and is not recommended [23].
-Preoperative administration of statins may reduce postoperative atrial fibrillation and shorten the patient's stay on the ICU and in the hospital [150; 151].
-Studies have found that the postoperative prophylactic use of amiodarone reduces the risk of atrial fibrillation and decreases the total cost of care [149; 152; 153].
-However, the use of amiodarone and other antiarrhythmic medications, such as calcium channel blockers and procainamide has been linked to the unacceptable side effects of bradycardia and hypotension [70].
+Use of digoxin has been found to have little effect and is not recommended [28].
+Preoperative administration of statins may reduce postoperative atrial fibrillation and shorten the patient's stay on the ICU and in the hospital [28; 159].
+Studies have found that the postoperative prophylactic use of amiodarone reduces the risk of atrial fibrillation and decreases the total cost of care [158; 160; 161].
+However, the use of amiodarone and other antiarrhythmic medications, such as calcium channel blockers and procainamide has been linked to the unacceptable side effects of bradycardia and hypotension [75].
 Early intervention for patients who develop increasingly frequent premature atrial contractions (PACs) has been recommended by some clinicians.
 However, there is no consensus regarding the best treatment.
 Immediate intervention is indicated for persons who develop atrial fibrillation in the postoperative period.
 Based on an assessment of the patient's symptoms and hemodynamic status, medical treatment may involve intravenous medications for rate control, pharmacologic cardioversion, or electrical cardioversion along with identification and correction of factors that may contribute to the development of arrhythmias such as hypokalemia and hypomagnesemia.
 If atrial fibrillation persists despite appropriate therapy, anticoagulation therapy should be started as soon as the surgeon decides it is feasible.
-Four to six weeks following surgery, the patient's status should be re-evaluated [154; 155].
+Four to six weeks following surgery, the patient's status should be re-evaluated [162; 163].
 In some persons, postoperative atrial fibrillation is a relatively transient arrhythmia that may spontaneously resolve.
-However, for others, the arrhythmia may persist and require medical management as previously described for persons with coronary artery disease [3].
+However, for others, the arrhythmia may persist and require medical management as previously described for persons with coronary artery disease [28; 40].